Malta residence permit: how to get RP?

 • What is the fastest and most reliable way to get a residence permit in Malta?

-Among all the paths to obtaining a residence permit in Malta, the programme for wealthy foreigners stands out.
+Among all the pathways to obtaining a residence permit in Malta, the programme for wealthy foreigners stands out.
+It follows a clear, standardised procedure with defined eligibility requirements and a predictable processing timeframe.

 • How much does it cost to get residency in Malta?

-The main costs of the Global Residence Programme are:
+The main costs of the Global Residence Programme include:

-Spendings for participating in The Malta Permanent Residence Programme are:
+Expenses for participating in the Malta Permanent Residence Programme include the following:

-The total cost of the residence permit card depends on the number of participating family members of the principal applicant and is calculated individually.
+The total cost of obtaining a residence permit card depends on the number of family members included in the application and is calculated individually.

 • Can individual nationals of the EU participate in the Malta Global Residence Programme?